Gravito-electromagnetic analogies

 \section{Conclusion}

 In this work we collected and further developed different gravito-electromagnetic analogies existing in the literature, and clarified the connection between them.
-A detailed summary of the material in this paper is given in the introduction; we conclude by briefly summarizing the main outcome of each approach, and their applicability.
-The analogies split in two classes: physical and purely formal.
+A detailed summary of the material in this paper is given in the introduction; herein we conclude by briefly summarizing the main outcome of each approach, and their applicability.
+The analogies split into two classes: physical and purely formal.
 In the second category falls the analogy between the electric and magnetic parts of the Weyl and Maxwell tensors, discussed in Sec \ref{sec:Weyl analogy}.
-The physical analogies divide in two classes: exact analogies, and the best known Post-Newtonian and linearized theory approaches.
+The physical analogies are divided into two classes: exact analogies, and the best known post-Newtonian and linearized theory approaches.
 Exact physical analogies are the analogy between the electromagnetic fields and the inertial fields of Sec.~\ref{sec:3+1}, and the tidal tensor analogy of Sec.~\ref{sec:Tidal tensor analogy}.

 These analogies are useful from a practical point of view, as they provide a familiar formalism and insight from electromagnetic phenomena to describe otherwise more complicated gravitational problems.
 Indeed, there is a number of fundamental equations, summarized in Table \ref{tab:SummaryAnalogies}, which can be obtained from the electromagnetic counterparts by simple application of the analogy.
-But the existence of these analogies, especially the exact, physical ones, is also interesting from the theoretical point of view, with intriguing similarities --- both in the tidal tensor, and in the inertial field formalism, manifest in Tables \ref{analogy} and \ref{Tab:analogy1+3}, respectively --- and enlightening differences unveiled (namely the ones manifest in the symmetries of the tidal tensors).
-The deep connection between gravitation and electrodynamics is still very much an open question; the similarities and fundamental differences unveiled in the analogies and formalism herein may be a small step in the direction of that understanding.
+But the existence of these analogies, especially the exact, physical ones, is also interesting from the theoretical point of view, unveiling intriguing similarities --- both in the tidal tensor, and in the inertial field formalism, manifest in Tables \ref{analogy} and \ref{Tab:analogy1+3}, respectively --- and enlightening differences.